+Neuropsychology is the study of brain-behavior relationships.
+Clinical neuropsychologists apply this knowledge to the assessment, diagnosis, and treatment of patients with neurological, psychiatric, or other medical conditions.
 Neuropsychologists gather a range of information about each patient, including a detailed history and measures of cognitive and behavioral functioning.
-This information is obtained by review of past medical records, an interview of the patient and family, and direct patient assessment.
+This information is obtained by review of past medical records, an interview with the patient and family, and direct patient assessment.
 The neuropsychological assessment may yield findings not observable using other techniques, such as brain imaging or gross neurological examination.
 The information obtained by a neuropsychological evaluation can be instrumental in helping the patient and family cope better with existing behaviors and symptoms.

-- changes or concern about cognitive functioning
+- Have there been changes or concern about memory or other cognitive functions?

 - Is there a change or concern about the ability to perform tasks at home or at work?

 - Is there a change or concern about behavior that affects relationships or daily living?